b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 I hope this explanation clarifies the importance of this meta-analysis and encourages further exploration and investigation into the fascinating world of shell design and evolution!

+**Linux Origins, Historicity and Developments**

+GNU/Linux is a clone of the operating system UNIX, the kernel was written from scratch by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
+It aims towards POSIX and Single UNIX Specification compliance.

+It has all the features you would expect in a modern fully-fledged *Nix, including true multitasking, virtual memory, shared libraries, demand loading, shared copy-on-write executables, proper memory management, and multistack networking including IPv4 and IPv6.

+Although originally developed first for 32-bit x86-based PCs (386 or higher), today GNU/Linux also runs on a multitude of other processor architectures, in both 32- and 64-bit variants.

 **\*NIX/UN*X shell patterns**

 Shell has emerged as a family of programming languages for the **\*NIX/UN*X** Operating System in the same sense that JCL emerged as a programming language for mainframe job control in the 1960s.
 It is a family of languages because we find variant syntaxes and capabilities in the Bourne shell, the Korn shell, the C shell, and others.
 Though there is dialectical variance, most of the patterns described here apply equally well to all these variants.